lucasffa/nest-base-project/README.md

 3. Configure PostgreSQL and set environment variables (`JWT_SECRET`, `DB_HOST`, `DB_TYPE`, `DB_PORT`, `DB_USERNAME`, `DB_PASSWORD`, `DB_DATABASE`, `PORT`, `CORS_ORIGIN`, `NODE_ENV`, `COOKIE_SECRET`).
 4. Launch the application using `npm run start`.

-## Testing

-- The project still doesn't include thorough unit and integration tests, but aims future ensuring reliability and robustness of services, controllers, and endpoints.

 ### Running Tests

-- Execute `npm run test` to run the test suite.
+- Currently, the project is in the process of integrating comprehensive unit and integration tests to ensure reliability and robustness across all services and controllers.

 ## Documentation and Contributions

-- The project is well-documented, with README files in each directory, providing insights into functionalities and architecture.
+- Extensive documentation is available, including README files in each directory and dynamic Swagger API documentation.
-- Contributions are welcome via pull requests.
+- Contributions are welcomed through pull requests.

 ## License